matthewfranglen/category-set-graph/docs/graph-homomorphism-as-natural-transformation.md

 Consider the graph whose vertext set is V = {1,2,3,4} and whose edge set is E = {e=(1,2), f=(2,3)}.
 So this is the path graph on the vertices 1,2,3 (a DAG) together with the isolated vertex 4.
 Let us construct the functor X -> *Set* which corresponds to this graph.

 As usual we set F(a) = E and F(b) = V.  Define F(s): F(a) -> F(b) by F(s)(e) = 1 and F(s)(f) = 2, and define F(t): F(a) -> F(b) by F(t)(e) = 2 and F(t)(f) = 3.
 The vertices 3 and 4 do not lie in the range of F(s), and the vertices 1 and 4 do not lie in the range of F(t), but that's ok - these are still well-defined functions.]
+[Response: We discussed this explicitly; now that I view the mapping as between categories, without intruding on the content of the categories, I can see exactly how an incomplete graph can be defined in this way]

 We then want to demonstrate that two separate graphs which have a graph homomorphism between them are equivalent to a natural transformation.